XiangyuZhou-Berkeley/ROAR/readme.md

    \(3) TODO: add time buffer, mapping to error

    (4) TODO:choose data with larger interval, also add error and _de to the table; repeat the experiment

+Feb 7:

+1.solved the steering bug in auto-pilot, now it can run in a straight line in --auto

+2.try different kp and kd when target is 3 m/s and 2 m/s, maybe need to add ki to make it more stable.

+3.the latency problem still has some effect, needs to talk about it.

+TODO:

+change the data output file name to : target, kp, ki, kd , time to make it more clear